jasonamedina/AVS-VPN-GW-to-ExpressRoute-GW-Transitivity/README.md

 ## Step 9: Configure On-Premise BGP
 - Configure BGP On-Premise and confirm BGP neighbor is up.
 - Make sure to advertise via BGP your on-premise routes back to Azure.
-Use BGP Route Summarization when advertising routes to Azure because as of the date of this writing there is currently a 200 route limit exchange between ExpressRoute and VPN Gateway.
-If exceeded, BGP peerings on Route Server will go into a down state.

 ## Step 10: Connect AVS back to vNET
 Connect AVS Managed ExpressRoute back to your ExpressRoute GW.